 • Date of Birth*

-• Information is automatically exchanged from Colleague to Directory Services (Active Directory) on a daily basis; programming creates the new client account.
+• Information is automatically exchanged from Colleague to Directory Services (Active Directory) and Google Apps on a daily basis; programming creates the new client account.

 Email Retention Procedures

 • Individual account holders are responsible for the maintenance of their assigned accounts.
 The Inbox, Sent Items folder, Deleted, Calendar, and Contact Items folders, as well as any personal folders created for categorizing saved mail; all consume storage space within individual accounts.
 Periodically reviewing the email account and purging saved or categorized messages no longer needed is always recommended.
 The following university procedures will also be utilized to effectively manage the email resources:

 • Google Apps email that has been deleted (placed in Trash) by an account owner will be purged from university servers when said email is 30 (thirty) days old.
 This is an automated procedure.
 Individual account holders must be certain it is their intention to delete email messages.